 In May 2016, Sulliden Moçambique Ltd. was incorporated in Mozambique and is 100% owned subsidiary of the Company.
-2507868 Ontario Inc. ("2507868") is a 100% subsidiary of the Company and holds the option for the Troilus project.
+2507868 Ontario Inc. ("2507868") was a 100% subsidiary of the Company and holds the option for the Troilus project.
 The Company owns a 98% interest in the issued and outstanding shares of Daos International Ltd. ("Daos"), a Mauritius company.

-The Company has entered an agreement with Pitchblack Resources Ltd. ("Pitchblack") to sell its interest in

-2507868 for shares of Pitchblack (see Troilus Mine Project).
-Upon completion of the transaction, is it anticipated that the Company will have an approximate 36% ownership of Pitchblack, who will own the interest in the Troilus project.
+The Company entered an agreement with Pitchblack Resources Ltd. ("Pitchblack") to sell its interest in 2507868 for shares of Pitchblack (see Troilus Mine Project).
+Upon completion of the transaction, on December 31, 2017, the Company had an approximate 36% ownership of Pitchblack, who owns the interest in the Troilus project.
+On December 20, 2017, Pitchblack changed its name to Troilus Gold Corp.